dspsandbox/AD9958-real-time-RF-source/README.md

 \*\*Not connected.

+#### Triggers
+Two *triggers* have been implemented onto the chipKit Max32:
+* **Trigger in**.
+The execution of the *functions stack* can be held until a rising edge is detected on the corresponding PIN 18.
+Please make sure to adjust the voltage level of your trigger input to 3.3V.

+* **Trigger out**.
+Used for monitoring purposes (trigerring adquisition of scopes) or possible external RF switches.

 ## Setting up the chipKit Max32
 The firmware required for the chipKit Max32 microcontroller can be found in the *DriverChipkit/AD9958Driver* folder:
 * **AD9958Driver.ino** -> Main code running on the ChipKit Max32.
-Contains the functions for the construction and execution of the *function stack*.
+Contains the functions for the construction and execution of the *functions stack*.
 * **AD9958_definitions.h** -> Basic definitions of functions an types used in *AD9958Driver.ino*.
 * **SPI_simple library** -> Basic library for fast execution of SPI commands (avoids unused overhead).
 * **SerialCommand library** -> Serial command interpreter.
 Developed by S. Rado and S. Cogswell.